Skip Navigation

 Immigration

-Hadley joined WI 15th Infantry, Company E. The men of the company called themselves “Odin’s Rifles.”
+As Edwin Hadley, he joined WI 15th Infantry, Company E. The men of the company called themselves “Odin’s Rifles.”
 The army listed Hadley as living in Perry Township, age 19, and unmarried.
 He had blue eyes, dark hair, light complexion, and stood 5’7”.
-He enlisted for three years on October 18, 1861 at Madison, WI, and mustered there on June 11, 1862 as a Private (Menig).
+He enlisted for three years on October 18, 1861, at Madison, WI, and mustered there on June 11, 1862, as a Private (Menig).
 He was promoted to Corporal (Korporal) on November 1, 1862.
 He was on police duty on December 20, 1862.
-Hadley was left sick in Knoxville, TN on February 24, 1863.
-He was on escort duty with the provision transport from Stevenson, AL on October 13, 1863.
-He was sick in Chattanooga, TN on November 28, 1863, and again on Nashville, TN in February 1864.
-He was killed in Battle of New Hope Church, GA on May 27, 1864 by a gunshot through his heart.
+Hadley was left sick in Knoxville, TN, on February 24, 1863 and was on escort duty with the provision transport from Stevenson, AL on October 13, 1863.
+He was sick in Chattanooga, TN, on November 28, 1863, and again on Nashville, TN, in February 1864.
+He was killed in the fighting around Dallas, GA, on May 27, 1864 by a gunshot through his heart.
+There is no official record of his burial.